 Easy to Learn and Use

 A smartphone is a personal place.
-It’s our window into a digital room where we work, play, and socialize with people around the world.
-Understandably, you’d want to set up your smartphone to reflect your personality, likings, and workflows.
+It’s our window into a digital room where we work, play, and socialize with people worldwide.
+Understandably, you’d want to set up your smartphone to reflect your personality, liking, and workflow.

-Switching to a home screen with a defined and purposeful configuration will allow you to adjust to a designer’s best practice.
-It will enable you to move on to using apps and your phone to accomplish tasks and be productive.
+Switching to a home screen with a defined and purposeful configuration allows you to adjust your phone to accomplish tasks faster and be productive.